on-api/on-api/dataformats.md

 code such as 46 for Sweden and 1 for US/Canada.

  * JSON string
- * Follow the E.164 convensions
+ * Follow the E.164 conventions
  * Start with a + sign
  * Includes country code such as 45 for Sweden and 1 for US/Canada
  * Matching regular expression ^\+[0-9]+$